AriFordsham/GHCWiki/commentary/packages/package-reorg.md

 - `xhtml`

-Bulat: i propose to unbundle only graphics/sound libs because these solves particular problems and tends to be large, non-portable (?) and just legacy ones - like ObjectIO. we should keep everything small & general purpose, including HUnit, arraows, fgl, html and xhtml, and include even more:

-ByteString, regex-\*, Edison, Filepath, MissingH, NewBinary, QuickCheck, monads
+Bulat: i propose to unbundle only graphics/sound libs because these solves particular problems and tends to be large, non-portable (?) and some are just legacy ones - like ObjectIO. we should keep everything small & general purpose, including HUnit, arrows, fgl, html and xhtml, and include even more: ByteString, regex-\*, Edison, Filepath, MissingH, NewBinary, QuickCheck, monads

 ## Testing